 Moreover, under Assumptions~\ref{assump:f:1} and \ref{assump:C}, the conditions in Theorem~\ref{thm:final} are satisfied (see Lemma~\ref{condition:thm:final:2} in the Appendix for details).
-In the following subsections, we study penalized Langevin algorithms and the number of iterations needed to sample from a distribution within $\varepsilon$ distance to the target.
+Building on this result, in the following subsections, we study penalized Langevin algorithms and the number of iterations needed to sample from a distribution within $\varepsilon$ distance to the target.

-\textbf{Penalized Stochastic Gradient Langevin Dynamics.} Let us consider the extension to allow stochastic gradient, known as the stochastic gradient Langevin dynamics in the literature (see, e.g., \citet{welling2011bayesian, chen2015convergence,Raginsky}).
+\textbf{Penalized Stochastic Gradient Langevin Dynamics.} We now consider the extension to allow stochastic gradients, known as the stochastic gradient Langevin dynamics in the literature (see, e.g., \citet{welling2011bayesian, chen2015convergence,Raginsky}).
 In particular, we propose the penalized stochastic gradient Langevin dynamics (PSGLD):

 where $\xi_{k}$ are i.i.d. $\mathcal{N}(0,I_{d})$ Gaussian noises in $\mathbb{R}^{d}$ and we assume that we have access to noisy estimates $\tilde \nabla f(x_k)$ of the actual gradients satisfying the following assumption: